International Criminal Court: Headquarters

-Development

-The land and financing for the new construction were provided by the Netherlands.
-In addition, the host state organised and financed the architectural design competition which started at the end of 2008.

-Three architects were chosen by an international jury from a total of 171 applicants to enter into further negotiations.
-The Danish firm schmidt hammer lassen were ultimately selected to design the new premises since its design met all the ICC criteria, such as design quality, sustainability, functionality and costs.
+The land and financing for the construction were provided by the Netherlands.
+The host state also organised and financed the architectural design competition, which started at the end of 2008.
+Three architects were chosen by an international jury from 171 applicants to enter into further negotiations.
+The Danish firm Schmidt Hammer Lassen were selected to design the premises, since its design met all the ICC criteria, such as design quality, sustainability, functionality and costs.

-Demolition of the barracks started in November 2011 and was completed in August 2012.
-In October 2012 the tendering procedure for the General Contractor was completed and the combination Visser & Smit Bouw and Boele & van Eesteren ("Courtys") was selected.
+The barracks were demolished from November 2011 to August 2012.
+In October 2012 the tendering procedure for the general contractor was completed and the combination Visser & Smit Bouw and Boele & van Eesteren ("Courtys") was selected.

-Architecture

 The building has a compact footprint and consists of six connected building volumes with a garden motif.
-The tallest volume with a green facade, placed in the middle of the design, is the Court Tower that accommodates three courtrooms.
+The tallest volume with a green façade, placed in the middle of the design, is the Court Tower, which accommodates three courtrooms.
 The rest of the building's volumes accommodate the offices of the different organs of the ICC.

-Provisional headquarters, 2002–2015

-Until late 2015, the ICC was housed in interim premises in The Hague provided by the Netherlands.
+From 2002 to late 2015, the ICC was housed in interim premises in The Hague provided by the Netherlands.
 Formerly belonging to KPN, the provisional headquarters were located at Maanweg 174 in the east-central portion of the city.

 Detention centre

 The ICC's detention centre accommodates both those convicted by the court and serving sentences as well as those suspects detained pending the outcome of their trial.
-It comprises twelve cells on the premises of the Scheveningen branch of the Haaglanden Penal Institution, The Hague, close to the ICC's headquarters in the Alexanderkazerne.
+It comprises twelve cells on the premises of the Scheveningen branch of the Hague Penitentiary Institution, The Hague, close to the ICC's headquarters in the Alexanderkazerne.
 Suspects held by the former International Criminal Tribunal for the former Yugoslavia were held in the same prison and shared some facilities, like the fitness room, but had no contact with suspects held by the ICC.